lornasw93/cypress-tests-in-azure-pipelines/README.md

 ![alt text](/assets/demo/test%20runs.png)

 ## Notes 📝
 If you have really bad video artifact quality, check the video compression within your cypress config file.
-I've put the build number as the test run name but feel it can be named better (can still link back to build with it) - any suggestions? 🤔